CybersecurityAutomationWorkshop/caw2022/OCA/README.md

 this Cybersecurity Automation Workshop website.

 ## 8. Contributors
+It is expected that most, if not all, of the previous workshop contributors would contribute.
 The [previous Cybersecurity Automation Workshop](http://www.cybersecurityautomationworkshop.org/Results/) had over 100 participants from around the globe and included participation from the